Guatemala Requests US Military Cooperation Against Drug Trafficking Operations

 What's Next

-Observers will watch for further details on the scope of joint operations and any changes in US or Guatemalan policy, as well as responses from human rights organizations.
+Observers are watching for further details on the scope of joint operations and responses from human rights organizations regarding the conduct and oversight of these actions.

 Sources